JohnBinford/AppleWood-Pointe/readme-OLD.md

   -  The 13 CraftsMen discussed what to do with smaller power tools and hand tools.
      - A goal is to have a nice collection of "portable" tools that can be "checked out" for use outside of the shop.
      - We settled on using a "common sense" approach.
-       -  If you have something that's unique, common but new, or potentially popular we encourage donating it to the shop. </br>
+       -  If you have something that's unique, common but new, or potentially popular we encourage donating it to the shop. <br>

 - Links to PDF documents follow.
-Some browsers don't automatically show PDF's.</br>  If you don't see the document after a little wait, just use the "Download" button on the right.
+Some browsers don't automatically show PDF's.<br>  If you don't see the document after a little wait, just use the "Download" button on the right.

 [Click here for a PDF version of Agenda.](./Collateral/APAV042523WorkshopMtgAgenda.pdf)

 A Link to the PDF version of our voting matrix follows.
      -  Items highlighted in GREEN were examined and approved by the group of 13.
      -  Please check your name for any greened items.
 Please bring them to our new shop.
-     -  Note that the lower portion of the page lists unique items with only 1 donor - so no vote was required. </br>
+     -  Note that the lower portion of the page lists unique items with only 1 donor - so no vote was required. <br>
 [Click here for a PDF of the Matrix.](./Collateral/APAV042623Tool-Voting-Matrix.pdf)

- - Ralph L.  sent a summary and some comments to the "Gang of Four". </br>
+ - Ralph L.  sent a summary and some comments to the "Gang of Four". <br>
 [Click here if you wish to view them.](./Collateral/Ralph-Comments.md)

 * * *